PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Experiments

-We evaluate the trained policy on a variety of LTL specifications, constructed from valid atomic propositions given the reset environment configuration. \textit{Reach-avoid} specifications represent a sequence of one or more subgoals in which the agent must reach some atomic propositions while avoiding others.
+\textbf{LTL Specifications \& Atomic Propositions.} We evaluate the trained policy on a variety of LTL specifications, constructed from valid propositions given the reset environment configuration. \textit{Reach-avoid} specifications represent a sequence of one or more subgoals in which the agent must reach some propositions while avoiding others.
 Meanwhile, \textit{complex} specifications cover more advanced (and environment-specific) behaviors including reachability, safety, recurrence, persistence, and combinations thereof, and include both finite-horizon and infinite-horizon specifications.
-Details on the specifications used for evaluation can be found in Appendix \ref{app:experimental_details:eval_ltl_specifications}.
+See Appendix~\ref{app:experimental_details:eval_ltl_specifications} for details on the template LTL specifications used for evaluation.